oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_agent_install_key_module.rst

 ..
 Description

-- This module allows the user to create, update and delete a Workspace resource in Oracle Cloud Infrastructure
+- This module allows the user to create, update and delete a ManagementAgentInstallKey resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new Data Integration Workspace ready for performing data integration.
+- For *state=present*, user creates a new install key as part of this API.
-- This resource has the following action operations in the :ref:`oci_workspace_actions <ansible_collections.oci_workspace_actions_module>` module: start, stop.

 ..
 Aliases